mcharmas/Android-ReactiveLocation/README.md

 * manage geofences
 * geocode location to list of addresses

-How does the API looks like?
+How does the API look like?
 ----------------------------

 Simple.
 All you need is to create ```ReactiveLocationProvider``` using your context.
 All observables are already there.
-Examples are worth more than 1000 words.
+Examples are worth more than 1000 words:

 ### Getting last known location